 Home / Test E-mail

-Test E-mail Nr.
+Test E-mail

 Please note, that you can defin e an external mail relay in settings.

 Sender E-mail test@gaga.com

 Target E-mail info@phishing-server.com

 Send

 The test mail is always a text only mail with no suspicious content.

-If the test mail does not arrive it is possible that the email filter is blocking any mail communication from an unknown IP or an server with a neutral mail reputation (if there is no known activity log about that IP in the internet).
-In such a case you can try to configure an external mail server.
-If you don't have a mail relay you can use, please set for the test the mail delivery method to (1) "HTTP Proxy" in the "settings/mail settings" menu and use one of the predefined domains (2):
+If the test mail does not arrive it is possible that the email filter is blocking any mail communication from an unknown IP (if there is no known activity log about that IP in the internet).
+In such a case you can either try to configure an external mail server.